ArseniiRudenko/openai-req/README.md

 # openai-req
 OpenAI API client implemented using tokio and reqwest.
-Refer to tests folder ni the repo or to code comments for usage examples.
+Refer to tests folder in the repo or to code comments for usage examples.

 ## Usage.
 - Import library